xiansnn/RP2-micropython-libraries/README.md

-This is the place where one can find my coding and DIY projects.
+This is the place where we can find several general purpose code that I've needed for my DIY projects.
 All the material here is developped on MakerFab Pico development board.
 The associated resources can be found [here](https://github.com/Makerfabs/Pico_Primer_Kit.git)

 # Debug_utility folder
-This is a general purpose modules that I've used in my projects
+This is a the place where I've put some debugging utilities that I consider useful.

 # lib_pico folder
 General purpose modules developped for use in my projects